Listen to the Latest Podcast Episode

 Three Steps of Gratitude: See, Say, + Savor

-See, Say and Savor are Nancy Kho's three steps to writing gratitude and (pretty automatically) cultivating happiness.
+See, Say, and Savor are Nancy Kho's three steps to writing gratitude and (pretty automatically) cultivating happiness.
 Let's dive in

 Step 1: See

 Notice the things around you that make you happy.
 Think about the people that make you feel good and why.
 What problems do these people help you solve? if you're setting out to write weekly gratitude letters, the "see" step will come into play immediately.
-You'll create the list of people who make you feel good, who build you up, and who challenge you to
+You'll create a list of people who make you feel good, who build you up, and who challenge you to

 • How have they helped you?